Adyen/adyen-commercetools/docs/adr/0002-mathcing-adyen-notification.md

 ## Context

 The Adyen notification needs to be matched by its commercetools payment equivalent.
-We are using the custom field for the merchantReference and fetching the commercetool payment object with query `custom(fields(merchantReference="${merchantReference}"))`.
+We are using the custom field for the merchantReference and fetching the commercetools payment object with query `custom(fields(merchantReference="${merchantReference}"))`.
 The alternative for that is the native payment field.

 ## Decision